 As we suspected, the whole thing was a hoax.
 Good one, BorrowLenses.
 You managed to convince quite a few sites around the web that the Glass offer was the real deal, so props for the original idea.
 Read More

 Blockbuster, the former golden child of movie rentals, is feeling left out lately.
 No one is paying attention to its online offerings, no doubt partially because it's been broken into a thousand pieces.
 However, today the company launched a new, central service for renting movies online with just one app for all devices: Blockbuster On Demand.

 When we say "rent", we do mean that.
 There is no subscription option that we see yet, and every movie costs a few bucks to check out for a 24-hour period.
+This firmly pits it against the Play Store and Amazon Instant Video.
 Read More

 Blockbuster probably has bigger problems than scattershot Android app development, but it's a problem nonetheless.
 On the surface any effort to clean things up seems like a great idea, but the way Blockbuster has gone about it is... well, bizarre.
 The company, which was acquired by Dish when everyone stopped renting discs, has released a new Android app.
 Can you guess what it's for?
 Yep, renting discs.
 Brilliant!

 Blockbuster's movie streaming apps appear to still be listed in the Play Store, but these are device specific.
+There is one app for HTC devices, one for LG devices, and so on.
 Read More